A schema adapter allows Calcite to read particular kind of data, presenting the data as tables within a schema.

 Statistics and cost

-Calcite has a metadata system that allow you to define cost functions and
+Calcite has a metadata system that allows you to define cost functions and

 statistics about relational operators, collectively referred to as metadata.